haardiksikka/Microservice-demo/README.md

 # Microservice-demo
-Created a couple of microservices using spring boot and get them to talk with each other using eureka and ribbon for client side load balancing

-This project is consist of two microservices namely client and greetings
+This project is consist of two services namely client and greetings

-client is using ribbon to communicate with our microservice greetings which can hosted on several servers/ports
+Here client application is using ribbon to communicate with our microservice greetings which can be hosted on several servers/ports.

 ------------Eureka Configuration----------------